itod/tdtemplateengine/README.md

 ####Tag Extensibility

-You can implement your own custom tags by subclassing `TDTag` and overriding `-[TDTag doTagInContext:]`.
+You can implement your own custom Tags by subclassing `TDTag` and overriding `-[TDTag doTagInContext:]`.

 ###Template Expression Language